 I’ve mentioned before that I’ve never been one to wear lots and lots of makeup.
 That’s probably because when I was younger, my mum kept telling me I look better au natural, or maybe because she never wore too much and always told me makeup was meant to highlight your natural beauty, instead of covering it.
 But I know many girls out there are scared of the prospect of ever leaving the house without having covered their faces in makeup and don’t believe they look great without it.
 And this makes me sad.

 Today, I’m showing you my bare face, because I want you to embrace what your mamma gave you.
-Because there’s nothing more beautiful than a woman rocking her bare face with confidence.
+I want you to learn to love your bare face, and rock it with confidence, because you are beautiful!

 Don’t get me wrong – I LOVE makeup.
 I have so much for a person who rarely wears it, that it’s a shame really – it just sits in my Ikea Alex chest of drawers and waits for a special occasion.
 Any excuse to play with my collection is welcome with open arms.
 But I find said excuse rarely.
 Maybe it’s just because I’m too lazy.

 I leave the house with little or no makeup almost every day.
 Today, for example, I’m wearing eyebrow pencil (Anastasia Brow Wiz – the best I’ve ever had!) and a bit of highlighter on my cheekbones because have you seen the sun?!
 I love me a bit of glow.
 But on most days, you’ll see me with nothing but my favourite Glossier Balm Dotcom on.
 Not that I don’t love a bit of Kylie’s 37-step ‘simple’ makeup routine, but even she shares fresh-faced snaps with all her beautiful freckles on show.
 A healthy balance is what I’m here for.
-I usually go for a super minimal / no makeup look on weekdays and then take my toys out on the weekend or for special occasions.
+I usually go for a super minimal / no makeup look on weekdays and then take my time for full on glam on weekends or for special occasions.

 A lot of people are surprised when I say I am not wearing makeup, and then go on to say that it’s because my skin is perfect.
 Well, no, it isn’t.
 Yes, I have a bit of colour, which helps, and am happy to not have had acne.
 But I do get breakouts, I have blackheads, I have a bit too much wine on the weekend and living in London isn’t exactly adding to my skin’s health.
 And yet, I choose to go to work with having put nothing more than an eyebrow pencil on.
 There are things I do that I contribute to my skin looking as it does.
 One of them, I believe, is indeed not wearing a ton of makeup every day.
 Here are my tips for your best skin ever.

 - I double cleanse.
 It is essential – you want to get rid of all makeup, oil, pollution and sunscreen buildup every.single.night!!! before bed.
 Makeup wipes, or just splashing your face with water isn’t going to do the trick.
 Just think of washing the dishes – does the oil go off without washing up liquid?
 No. Neither does the sebum buildup on your face.

 - I drink A LOT of water.
 Like about four litres a day.
 So swap that daily can of coke with a couple of extra glasses of water and you’ll notice a change.